 Another way to encourage idea generation is to create more equitable ways to fund them.
 Wealth enables people to implement their ideas.
-But wealth gaps are large in our country, and racial and ethnic minorities are especially far behind.
-Gaps in financing or borrowing to fund ideas are also large.
+But wealth gaps are large in our country, and racial and ethnic minorities are especially far behind (Bhutta et al. 2020).
+Gaps in financing or borrowing to fund ideas are also large (see Federal Reserve Banks 2021 and Apgar and Calder 2005).
 This means that whole communities of people have less financial support for putting their innovations into practice.

 Finally, we need to increase diversity and inclusion in businesses and government.
 A large and growing body of research shows that diverse teams enhance performance.
-Less diverse teams eat into profitability.
-16 I see this in my own organization every day.
-The best teams are the most diverse teams - ones that include a range of views, backgrounds and experiences.
+Less diverse teams eat into profitability (see, for example, Kline, Rose, and Walters 2021 and Herring 2009).
+I see this in my own organization every day.
+The best teams are the most diverse teams-ones that include a range of views, backgrounds, and experiences.